blib-la/runpod-worker-comfy/README.md

   - Close the `Settings`
 - In the menu, click on the `Save (API Format)` button, which will download a file named `workflow_api.json`

-You can now take the content of this file and put it into your `prompt` when interacting with the API.
+You can now take the content of this file and put it into your `workflow` when interacting with the API.

 ## Build the image